inBeat/inbeat-website/content/top-influencers/tiktok/guitar/peru/_index.md

 ---
-title: Top 10 Guitar TikTok Influencers In Peru in 2023
+title: Top 10 Guitar TikTok Influencers In Peru In 2023
 description: >-
   Find top guitar TikTok influencers in Peru in 2023.
-Most popular hashtags: #fyp #peru #guitar #foryou.
+Most popular hashtags: #fyp #foryou #parati #peru.
 platform: TikTok
-hits: 15
+hits: 12
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: See the best TikTok accounts on inBeat.
-text_bottom: Our platform has 15 TikTok influencers like this in Peru for you to connect with.
+text_bottom: Our platform aggregates 12 TikTok influencers like this in Peru for you to connect with.
 profiles:
   - username: "classicrockandpop"
     fullname: >-